-- Prompt the person to eat by placing cutlery or a cup in their hand if they have forgotten what to do at mealtimes. - ✓ Keep a good level of eye contact if the person with dementia is holding eye contact and it doesn't appear to be causing distress. - As the dementia progresses it may be necessary to help the person at mealtimes.
-Always treat the person with dignity.
-Never treat them like a child. - ✓ Use an apron if necessary to protect clothes - Ask if the food is too hot or cold, and tell the person which food or drink you are serving with each bite or sip of fluid.
+- Prompt the person to eat by placing cutlery or a cup in their hand if they have forgotten what to do at mealtimes. - Keep a good level of eye contact if the person with dementia is holding eye contact and it doesn't appear to be causing distress. - As the dementia progresses it may be necessary to help the person at mealtimes.
+Always treat the person with dignity. - Ask if the food is too hot or cold, and tell the person which food or drink you are serving with each bite or sip of fluid.